N7ghtm4r3/Biometrik/README.md

 )
 ```

-## Native Fine-Tuning for JVM Platform
+## Native engines

 > [!WARNING]
 > Any pull requests containing dynamic library output files will be rejected for security reasons.
 > If there are changes to the native engines, please edit the source code and create the pull request
 > **without** including the output files.
 The maintainers will handle the compilation

-If you need to fine-tune native engines, follow the steps below depending on which engine you need to modify:
+If you need to apply changes to the native engines, follow the steps below depending on which engine you want to modify:

 ### Windows

 If you need to change the Windows's engine you can find the [Visual Studio](https://visualstudio.microsoft.com)
-documented
-files project where you can apply your modification:
+documented files project where you can apply your modification:

 ``` bash
 nativeengines